GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Related Works

 \subsection{3D Semantic Occupancy Prediction}

-3D Semantic Occupancy Prediction, formerly known as 3D Semantic Scene Completion (SSC)~\cite{SSCNet}, entails predicting the occupancy and semantics for each voxel grid within a 3D scene volume.
-By perceiving the immediate surroundings, 3D occupancy is crucial for applications such as navigation and obstacle avoidance in the fields of autonomous driving and embodied agents.
-Previous approaches have investigated projection mechanisms~\cite{MonoScene, VoxFormer, BEVFormer, BEVDet}, efficient scene representations~\cite{TPVFormer, Symphonies, SparseOcc, GaussianFormer, OSP, FlashOcc}, and architectural advancements~\cite{OccFormer, VoxFormer, Occ3D, Cam4DOcc, COTR, BVT}.
-Despite their contributions, these supervised methods depend on detailed voxel-level annotations, which are costly to obtain and constrain their scalability.
-RenderOcc~\cite{RenderOcc} alleviates this constraint by employing volume rendering~\cite{NeRF} to derive 3D supervision exclusively from 2D semantic and depth labels.
+3D Semantic Occupancy Prediction, formerly known as 3D Semantic Scene Completion (SSC)~\cite{SSCNet}, aims to predict the occupancy and semantics for each voxel grid within a 3D scene volume.
+By providing spatial awareness, 3D occupancy is crucial for applications such as navigation and obstacle avoidance in the fields of autonomous driving and embodied agents.
+Prevalent approaches have explored 2D-to-3D projection mechanisms~\cite{MonoScene, VoxFormer, BEVFormer, BEVDet}, efficient scene representations~\cite{TPVFormer, Symphonies, SparseOcc, GaussianFormer, OSP, FlashOcc}, and architectural advancements~\cite{OccFormer, VoxFormer, Occ3D, Cam4DOcc, COTR, BVT}.
+Despite their contributions, these supervised methods depend on detailed voxel-wise annotations, which are costly to obtain and constrain their scalability.

-Following RenderOcc, several self-supervised methods~\cite{SelfOcc, OccNeRF, S4C} have been proposed, treating occupancy volumes as radiance fields and utilizing temporal consistency in rendered or reprojected images~\cite{MonoDepth2, BTS, SceneRF} to provide geometric supervision.
+RenderOcc~\cite{RenderOcc} alleviates this constraint by leveraging volume rendering~\cite{NeRF} to derive 3D supervision exclusively from 2D semantic and depth labels.
+Following RenderOcc, several self-supervised methods~\cite{SelfOcc, OccNeRF, S4C} have been proposed, treating occupancy volumes as radiance fields and using the temporal consistency of rendered or reprojected images~\cite{MonoDepth2, BTS, SceneRF} to provide geometric supervision.
 While reducing the need for voxel-wise annotations, these approaches still rely on open-vocabulary segmentation models to generate semantic pseudo-labels, making them struggle with generalizing to out-of-distribution scenarios.
-Besides, they suffer from the computational overhead of dense voxel-based modeling and volume rendering.
-DistillNeRF~\cite{DistillNeRF} and OccFeat~\cite{OccFeat} enhance 3D representation learning by distilling volumetric radiance fields using features from VFMs including DINO~\cite{DINO, DINOv2} and CLIP~\cite{CLIP}.
-GaussianOcc~\cite{GaussianOcc} improves training efficiency by employing Gaussian splatting to replace volume rendering.
-POP3D~\cite{POP3D} and LangOcc~\cite{LangOcc} explore aligning spatial representations with linguistic feature spaces, facilitating open-vocabulary predictions.
+Besides, they suffer from the computational overhead of dense voxel-wise modeling and volume rendering.
+DistillNeRF~\cite{DistillNeRF} and OccFeat~\cite{OccFeat} enhance 3D representation learning by distilling volumetric radiance fields with VFMs including DINO~\cite{DINO, DINOv2} and CLIP~\cite{CLIP}.
+GaussianOcc~\cite{GaussianOcc} improves training efficiency by replacing volume rendering with Gaussian splatting.
+POP3D~\cite{POP3D} and LangOcc~\cite{LangOcc} align spatial representations with linguistic feature spaces for open-vocabulary predictions.